Wawamama/airbnb-clone/README.md

 ## What is it?

-This is a clone of the Airbnb landing page, built to practice my front-end skills.
+This is a clone of the Airbnb landing page that I built to practice my front-end skills.

 ## The challenge